gregoryalary/n-map/readme.md

 # n-map

-`n-map` is a simple Javascript / Typescript library yo map an array to multiple other arrays.
+`n-map` is a simple Javascript / Typescript library to map an array to multiple other arrays.

 [https://www.npmjs.com/package/@~gregoryalary/n-map](https://www.npmjs.com/package/@~gregoryalary/n-map)